Employers are responsible for preventing occupational accidents and illnesses (occupational safety). But employees also have a part to play.

 The obligations of employers and employees

-Binding obligations to protect employees
+Binding requirements to protect employees

 - Swiss Accident Insurance Fund (Suva)